Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - Not important.
 Containers with unlabeled fs will mount to path like /run/media/Disk_NoLABEL__fs1.bin and only with parameter start.
 Mount container, see device name by df and change label for /dev/mapper/fs1.bin by e2label or similar tool.

 * Can i mount some different copies of same container ?
   - Bad idea.
-This script rely to unique names or containers and internal FS labels.
+This script rely to unique names of containers and internal FS labels.
+  Data will not loss, but this behavior not tested deep.
+Also, this scenario more danger for mistakes;
+  If need, rename old copy of container and mount this to another mountpoint.
+Make backups BEFORE this work.

+* Can i make fsck or another service works for fs in container ?
+  - Yes.
+Mount container with correct passphrase by script _dmc.sh.
+See device name by `df` command or command `mount`. umount this filesystem with `umount` system command (NOT by script !!).
+Start fsck for /dev/mapper/<virtual.device.name>
+Force stop cryptodevice by call script with stop parameter.

+* That is Cipher option - parameter 4 ?
+  - If you have another or older dm-crypt container with other ciphers you can use this options for manual mount this.

+* Why used aes-xts-essiv:sha256 --hash sha512 --key-size 512 ?
+  - This methods suitable for full-disk encryption and prevent many attacks against crypted partitions.